 Android provides two ways for apps to back up their data to the cloud: Auto backup for apps and Key/Value Backup.
 Auto Backup, which is available starting Android 6.0 (API level 23), preserves data by uploading it to the user's Google Drive account.
 Auto Backup includes files in most of the directories that are assigned to your app by the system.
 Auto Backup can store up to 25 MB of file-based data per app.
 The Key/Value Backup feature (formerly known as the Backup API and the Android Backup Service) preserves settings data in the form of key/value pairs by uploading it to the Android Backup Service.

-Generally, we recommend Auto Backup because it requires no work to implement.
+Generally, we recommend Auto Backup because it's enabled by default and requires no work to implement.
 Apps that target Android 6.0 (API level 23) or higher are automatically enabled for Auto Backup.
 The Auto Backup feature is a file-based approach to backing up app data.
 While Auto Backup is simple to implement, you may consider using the Key/Value Backup feature if you have more specific needs for backing up data.

 Note: If your app doesn't have a backup mechanism for app contents and the size of your app contents is unlikely to exceed the 25 MB limit, then Auto Backup may be sufficient for your needs.